AppSecure-nrw/security-belts/yellow/unit-tests-for-security-features.md

-# Unit tests for security features
+# Unit Tests for Security Features

 Test functionality of security related features like authentication and authorization with unit tests.

-## Risk
+## Benefits

-- Vulnerabilities arise due to errors in security features which are introduced in code changes.
+- Arising vulnerabilities due to faulty code changes in security features can be found immediately.

 ## Assessment

-- Show your unit tests for some security features.
+- Provide your unit tests for your security features and explain some of them.

+## Further Readings